hallindavid/davidhallin.com/content/blog/using-regex-with-mysql-queries.md

 # special notes about MySQL and REGEX

 - These functions above are all MySQL 8 functions, MySQL 5.7 doesn't have nearly this kind of functionality.
-- To see the MySQL 8 docs for Regular Expressions, check them out here: <a href="https://dev.mysql.com/doc/refman/8.0/en/regexp.html">https://dev.mysql.com/doc/refman/8.0/en/regexp.html</a>
+- To see the MySQL 8 docs for Regular Expressions, check them out here: <a class="nice_link" href="https://dev.mysql.com/doc/refman/8.0/en/regexp.html">https://dev.mysql.com/doc/refman/8.0/en/regexp.html</a>
-- To see the MySQL 5.7 docs for Regular Expressions, check them out here: <a href="https://dev.mysql.com/doc/refman/5.7/en/regexp.html">https://dev.mysql.com/doc/refman/5.7/en/regexp.html</a>
+- To see the MySQL 5.7 docs for Regular Expressions, check them out here: <a class="nice_link" href="https://dev.mysql.com/doc/refman/5.7/en/regexp.html">https://dev.mysql.com/doc/refman/5.7/en/regexp.html</a>
 - Even though MySQL 8 has way better functionality, it's still not compatible with all regular expression formulas, for instance in php I'm able to do use `\d` as any digit, and `\D` as anything but a digit, where MySQL does not seem to be compatible with these methods, instead you have to do things like `[0-9]` and `^0-9`

 <br />